Conman Impersonating Zak Bagans Swindles $35k Out Of 'Ghost Adventures' Fan

 Kim-Marie Jackson, a 46-year-old carer, started following the 'Ghost Adventures' frontman in 2018.
 With more than 750k followers on Instagram it was unlikely that she would get a private message from the famous paranormal investigator, but she soon did and the conversation lead to her losing $35k.

 The messages were sent from an unofficial account in Zak's name.
-Kim-Marie told Otago Daily Times that she was sceptical at first, but the scammer did everything he could to convince her that he was the real Zak Bagans.
+Kim-Marie told Otago Daily Times that she was skeptical at first, but the scammer did everything he could to convince her that he was the real Zak Bagans.
 Kim-Marie said, "he was good, he really made me believe it."

 The conman told Kim-Marie that this alternative account was used specifically for contacting fans away from his main verified account.
 Of course Kim-Marie did attempt to message Zak through his official account to confirm his identity, but with so many followers her messages went unnoticed by the US celebrity.